Alex-twn/STM32MP15x_workshop/readme.md

 3. Build the image

    To build the image, execute the following command in the folder `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Distribution-Package/openstlinux-5.4-dunfell-mp1-20-11-12/build-openstlinuxweston-stm32mp1`

+   **This operation is taking a lot of time, between 4 to 6 hours so we will not execute it, rather we will provide the output build that has been created in a USB flash drive or online repository**

 > ```bash
 > PC $> bitbake st-image-weston